ZGabriello/PoneyMonPlusPlus/README.md

 An awesome game featuring poneys challenging themselves in an intense fight to win a race !

-## How to play

-In the current version, there is no menu to choose poneys, so we chose to instantiate 5 poneys.
-The first and fifth ones can be played by humans and the power can be used with the keys NUMPAD1 and NUMPAD5 respectively.
-The power can only be used once.

-### Poneys controlled by IA

-* The 2nd poney implements the "MoreSpeedNyanStrategy" which uses the power when he has a high speed (> 0.5), 1 being the highest speed
-* The 3rd poney implements the "NotEnoughSpeedNyanStrategy" which uses the power when he has a low speed (< 0.4)
-* The 4th poney implements the "ImStillHereNyanStrategy" which uses the power when he can reduce the distance between him and the leading poney by 0.5, with 1 being a full turn

 ## Documentation

 All the documentation is in the doc/ folder.